reynaldj/ThinkGeo/README.md

 ## ThinkGeo Overview

 ThinkGeo is a specialized benchmark designed to evaluate how language model agents handle complex remote sensing tasks through structured tool use and step-by-step reasoning.
 It features human-curated queries grounded in satellite and aerial imagery across diverse real-world domains such as disaster response, urban planning, and environmental monitoring.
-Using a ReAct-style interaction loop, ThinkGeo tests both open and closed-source LLMs on over 400 multi-step agentic tasks.
+Queries are grounded in satellite or aerial imagery, including both optical RGB and SAR data, and require agents to reason through a diverse toolset.
+Using a ReAct-style interaction loop, ThinkGeo tests both open and closed-source LLMs on 486 structured agentic tasks with 1,773 expert-verified reasoning steps.
 The benchmark measures not only final answer correctness but also the accuracy and consistency of tool usage throughout the process.
 By focusing on spatially grounded, domain-specific challenges, ThinkGeo fills a critical gap left by general-purpose evaluation frameworks.

 ![stats](assets/data_stats.png)

 ## Key Features

-- A dataset comprising 436 remote sensing tasks, linked with medium to high-resolution earth observation imagery across domains like urban planning, disaster response, aviation, and environmental monitoring.
+- A dataset comprising 486 remote sensing tasks with 1,773 expert-verified reasoning steps, linked with medium to high-resolution optical RGB (with 436 tasks) and SAR (with 50 tasks) images, across domains like urban planning, disaster response, aviation, and environmental monitoring.

 - A set of 14 executable tools simulates real-world RS workflows, including modules for perception, computation, logic, and visual annotation.